coliver/autoscreeps/README.md

 require('roleManager').getRoleBodyParts('warrior');
 ```

 And it will send you a list of body parts that suit the current situation.
-The logic for selecting what level can also be
+The logic for selecting what parts can also be
-overriden by changing the .prototype.getParts() function for a role.
+overridden by changing the .prototype.getParts() function for a role.
 For example, if you wanted to select a random definition
-for a warrior, instead of scaling it normally, in your roles_warrior.js file you could define
+for a warrior, instead of scaling it normally, in your roles_warrior.js file you could define:

 ```javascript
 warrior.prototype.getParts = () => {